All I Am is a Mom

 with his feedback since that is where his feedback ended

-on the unswept patio of my favorite dive
+when lounging on the unswept patio of my favorite dive

-with 5 other buzzed middle-aged women
+with 5 other moderately-buzzed middle-aged women

 but not really since we were all saying the same thing

-in fact one guy came and left
+-in fact one guy came out to the patio

 but the thing we were clucking about